-27 A member of the German Reichsbürger, who shot a police officer during a house search was sentenced recently to a life-long prison sentence.
+30 A member of the German Reichsbürger, who shot a police officer during a house search was sentenced recently to a life-long prison sentence.
+31 Private communication, workshop on heterodox political groups, Vienna 2017.

-28 Hüllen, M. et al. Reichsbürger zwischen zielgerichtetem Rechtsextremismus und Staatsverdrossenheit, in WIlking (2015), p.14
+32 Hüllen, M. et al. Reichsbürger zwischen zielgerichtetem Rechtsextremismus und Staatsverdrossenheit, in WIlking (2015), p.14

-Members of the intelligence community have labelled the Reichsbürger in Germany and Austria as a new type of "geronto-radicalism"30 that falls outside the standard classification of radical or extremist protest movements and hence it is difficult to create a profile of a typical activist.
+While no reliable studies about the demographic composition of these groups exist, surveys of communities of Reichsbürger by law enforcement agencies based on police files of several hundred individuals in different parts of Germany show a bias towards male membership (approx. 80 % male, 20% female) with an average age of around 50 years.
+Also, membership seems to run in families, among the members a significant number of couples or fathers and sons can be found.
+The majority of the Reichsbürger has no prior criminal records.33 Members of the intelligence community have labelled the Reichsbürger in Germany and Austria as a new type of "geronto-radicalism"34 that falls outside the standard classification of radical or extremist protest movements and hence it is difficult to create a profile of a typical activist.
 They escape the standard classification of religious, right- or left-wing extremism.
 Law enforcement experts also find it difficult to assess the actual size of these heterodox groups in their national jurisdiction.
 While it may be comparatively easy to identify single individuals displaying fake documents in a stop-and-search situation, the number of supporters or sympathisers who can be activated for particular public protest actions is unknown.
 Recent events and confrontations with representatives of these groups produced a local turnout of over hundred activists, confronting law enforcement officers who wanted to make an arrest of a suspect.

-29 See the data collected in Speit, A. (Ed.).
+33 See the data collected in Speit, A. (Ed.).
 (2017).
 Reichsbürger: Die unterschätzte Gefahr.
 Ch.
 Links Verlag.

-30 Private communication, workshop on heterodox political groups, Vienna 2017
+34 Private communication, workshop on heterodox political groups, Vienna 2017